jflorian/doubledog-kerberos/README.md

 ##### `manage_firewall`
 If `true`, open the Kerberos ports on the firewall.
 Otherwise the firewall is left unaffected.
 Defaults to `true`.

+The master key's key type.
+The default is to use that compiled into the krb5-server package.

 ##### `supported_enctypes`
 An array of [encryption types](https://web.mit.edu/kerberos/www/krb5-latest/doc/admin/conf_files/kdc_conf.html#encryption-types) to be supported.
 The default is to use those compiled into the krb5-server package.